 Now, keep this in mind when looking at Marriott Vacation Club maintenance fees.
 The initial price paid for the timeshare goes a long way toward determining the overall value of the timeshare.
 If a one-bedroom timeshare such as the one above at Aruba Ocean Club was purchased as a resale for, say, $7,000, then the average annual cost of the accommodation with fees would be about $1,850 when the total cost is spread over a 20-year period.
 That’s not bad for a week’s accommodation in a multi-room unit in Aruba.
 This is why it is crucial for buyers to buy on the resale market.

 3. Is Marriott Vacation Club a good deal?

 Like all timeshare purchases, Marriott Vacation Club is a good deal if it is used properly, and especially if it is bought on the resale market.
 The issue with many timeshares is that owners are either unable to, or don’t quite know how to, use the product the way it was intended.

-> Timeshare is a use product, meaning that the value is in the owner’s ability to use it.
+Timeshare is a use product, meaning that the value is in the owner’s ability to use it.
 Owners need to have the mindset to take vacations at least on an annual basis to get value from the program.
 Reports come out each year detailing how Americans are notorious for not taking all of their annual vacation days.
-Making the decision to not only take vacation days but to plan in advance is important.
+Making the decision to not only take all of your vacation days but to plan in advance.
 This is where Marriott Vacation Club provides better value than most branded timeshare operations.

-> Plan ahead.
-It pays to book at least 12 months in advance and, while that may seem like a long time, once you get into the habit you’ll have vacations coming up every year that you’ll always look forward to.
+Plan ahead.
+It pays to book 10-12 months in advance and, while that may seem like a long time, once you get into the habit you’ll have vacations coming up every year that you’ll always look forward to.

-> Buying as a resale is always the best way to get a good deal on Marriott Vacation Club timeshare.
+Buying as a resale is always the best way to get a good deal on Marriott Vacation Club timeshare.
 You can save 50-60% off the cost compared to the resort prices, which adds up to thousands of dollars off the “new” sale prices at the resorts.